 supabase-migration-deep-dive

-Database migration patterns with Supabase CLI: npx supabase migration new, zero-downtime migrations, data backfill strategies, schema versioning, rollback strategies, and type generation.
+Database migration patterns with the Supabase CLI: npx supabase migration new, zero-downtime migrations, data backfill strategies, schema versioning, rollback strategies, and TypeScript type generation.
 Use when creating database migrations, performing zero-downtime schema changes, backfilling data in production, managing schema versions, or planning rollback strategies.
-Trigger: "supabase migration", "supabase schema change", "supabase zero downtime", "supabase rollback", "supabase db push", "supabase migration new".
+Trigger with "supabase migration", "supabase schema change", "supabase zero downtime", "supabase rollback", "supabase db push", "supabase migration new".

 Allowed Tools